 No known conservation efforts have been directed towards this species in Minnesota.

 Chadde, S., and G. Kudray.
 2003.
-Conservation Assessment for Least Moonwort (Botrychium simplex).
-United States Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Conservation assessment for Least Moonwort (Botrychium simplex).
+U.S. Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Accessed 16 September 2009.

 Farrar, D. R. 2006.
 Moonwort (Botrychium) Systematics.